A Quantum Algorithm for Model-Independent Searches for New Physics: Introduction

 Finding the ground state of a general Ising model is a challenging computational problem, since analytical solutions exist only in very special cases \cite{Baxter}.
 For a relatively low number of bins, we can find ${\cal H}_{min}$ {\em exactly} by brute force, i.e., by examining all possible spin configurations.
 However, as the number of bins exceeds 30-40, this approach eventually becomes unfeasible, even with supercomputers, and one must resort to {\em approximate} classical methods like simulated annealing \cite{Kirkpatrick:1983zz}.
 Quantum computing algorithms also offer a promising avenue for solving such difficult combinatorial problems.
 The method of adiabatic quantum optimization (AQO) \cite{FGGS,FGGLLP,vDMV,Das:2008zzd} is particularly well suited for our problem, as it relies on the adiabatic theorem to find the ground state of a Hamiltonian of interest ${\cal H}$ as follows.
 One introduces a second Hamiltonian, ${\cal H}_0$, whose ground state is known in advance and easy to construct.
 At time $t=0$, the quantum system starts in the ground state of ${\cal H}_0$.
-Then for a time $T$, the new Hamiltonian $H$ is smoothly interpolated as

-If $T$ is large enough, and ${\cal H}_0$ and ${\cal H}$ do not commute, the system remains close to the instantaneous ground state of $H(t)$.
+Then, for a time $T$, the new Hamiltonian $H$ is smoothly interpolated as \beq H(t)=\left( 1-\frac{t}{T}\right) {\cal H}_0 + \frac{t}{T}\, {\cal H}. \eeq If $T$ is large enough, and ${\cal H}_0$ and ${\cal H}$ do not commute, the system remains close to the instantaneous ground state of $H(t)$.
 Then, measuring the ground state of $H$ at time $t=T$ returns an approximate solution to the original problem.
 This technique can be successfully applied to a large number of discrete optimization problems in applied mathematics, as long as one can find a Hamiltonian ${\cal H}$ whose ground state represents the desired solution (see \cite{Lucas} for a review).
-However, the only examples of applications of AQO to problems in high energy physics so far have been in building a stronger Higgs classifier in the $\gamma\gamma$ channel~\cite{Mott:2017xdb} or in unfolding distributions \cite{Cormier:2019kcq}.
+Examples of applications of quantum computing to problems in high energy physics include building a stronger Higgs classifier in the $\gamma\gamma$ channel~\cite{Mott:2017xdb}, unfolding distributions \cite{Cormier:2019kcq}, anomaly detection \cite{Alvi:2022fkk}, jet clustering \cite{Wei:2019rqy,Pires:2020urc,Pires:2021fka,deLejarza:2022bwc}, heavy flavor tagging \cite{Gianelle:2022unu}, track reconstruction \cite{Magano:2021jzd,Tuysuz:2021oai}, and many others \cite{Guan:2020bdl,Gray:2022fou}.